archeofoss/archeofoss2022/panel-6-archaeological-field-data/iacopini.md

 # PuntoZero, a web-app for the management, use and collect the archaeological data inside the public archives.
 The case of Ancona

-**Panel 3**.
-I/O: ethics, policies and technologies for programmatic and open access to archaeological online data sets
+**Panel 6**: Practice and Paradigms of Open Source Technologies for Archaeological Field Data

 - **Eleonora Iacopini**
   - LAD, Sapienza University of Rome, Rome, Italy